Visit Aloha Safari Zoo, An Exotic Animal Sanctuary Right Here In North Carolina

 While nature is indeed the best habitat for wild animals of all types, in today’s world that is rarely the case.
 While some zoos, like the North Carolina Zoo in Asheboro, do an amazing job at presenting animals in their natural habitat, giving both the animals and visitors the best experience possible, other wild and exotic animals are rarely so lucky.
 When animals come from various backgrounds including mistreatment, injury, or otherwise unwanted by owners, Aloha Safari Zoo in North Carolina helps give them their best possible chance at rehabilitation and a happy life.
 As a bonus, it’s also open for visitors.

 What a neat attraction with a heartfelt mission.
 Have you visited here before?
-You’ll find Aloha Safari Zoo at: 159 Mini Lane, Cameron, NC 28326.
+You’ll find Aloha Safari Zoo in North Carolina at159 Mini Lane, Cameron, NC, 28326.

-their website here.
-Looking for something else to do this spring?
-How about discovering your own private island?
+For more information on this unique attraction in North Carolina, visit their website here.
+Are you looking for something else to do in the warmer weather months?
+How about discovering your own private island in North Carolina?!

 What are the best North Carolina zoos?